cse-labs/k8s-quickstart/README.md

 - Engineering [Practices](docs/EngineeringPractices.md)
 - Azure [Subscription](https://portal.azure.com)
   - You should have gotten an email with login instructions
-  - Maybe be easier to use `in-private browsing`
+  - It may be be easier to use `in-private browsing`
 - GitHub [Repo](https://github.com/retaildevcrews/k8s-quickstart)

 ### Schedule